-- (c) Such nominations must be received by the Returning Officer by the date specified in the communication, being not less than seven days from the date of the communication. - (d) Each nomination must be signed by the nominee. the proposer and one other person all being members of the academic or support staff as appropriate.
-Only academic members of staff may nominate the academic member and only support staff may nominate the support staff member. - (e) If more than one nomination is received, the Returning Officer shall thereafter arrange for an election to be conducted using an appropriate electronic system and shall notify each member of the academic or support staff of the college as appropriate of the names of the nominees and the process to be followed. - (f) The election shall be completed by the date and time specified in the notice issued by the Returning Officer being not less than seven days from the date of the issue of the notice of the election.
+- (c) Such nominations must be received by the Returning Officer by the date specified in the communication, being not less than seven days from the date of the communication. - (d) Each nomination must be signed by the nominee. - (e) If more than one nomination is received, the Returning Officer shall thereafter arrange for an election to be conducted using an appropriate electronic system and shall notify each member of the academic or support staff of the college as appropriate of the names of the nominees and the process to be followed. - (f) The election shall be completed by the date and time specified in the notice issued by the Returning Officer being not less than seven days from the date of the issue of the notice of the election.
 Only academic members of staff may vote for the academic member and only support staff may vote for the support staff member.
 All staff members who are eligible to vote shall each be entitled to one vote. - 7 The following rules shall be followed as regards counting votes: - (a) The Returning Officer shall offer each nominee the opportunity to be present or represented at the counting of votes. - (b) The counting of votes shall take place within 24 hours of the time set for the close of the election and shall be done by the Returning Officer in the presence of such nominees or their representatives as have chosen to attend. - (c) The nominee receiving the most votes shall be declared elected. - (d) In the event of a tie the election shall be decided by the drawing of cards or lots amongst the nominees with the most number of votes. - (e) In the event of elections for academic and support staff members being held concurrently, the counting of votes shall be done as a separate and consecutive process for each election. - (f) The Returning Officer may use such staff of the College as may be necessary to assist in the counting of votes. - (g) The names of the persons elected shall be reported to the next meeting of the Board after the election, and announced to all staff.